Chapter 6

 emphasized loving God.
 I tried that, but knew I was doing that

-on "The List."
-I wanted so much to please God, but kept falling
+things on "The List."
+I wanted so much to please God, but kept

 God Was Patiently Leading Me